-- the timing and costs associated with our research and development activities, clinical trials and preclinical studies, including the enrollment and progress of our ongoing HOPE-3 Phase 3 clinical trial of deramiocel (also referred to as CAP-1002) in DMD: - the timing and costs associated with the manufacturing of our product candidates, including the expansion of our manufacturing capacity to support the potential commercialization of deramiocel for DMD; - the timing and costs associated with potential commercialization of our product candidates; - the number and scope of our research programs, including the expansion of our exosomes program; - the costs involved in prosecuting and enforcing patent claims and other intellectual property rights; and - the costs associated with pursuing marketing approval and potential commercialization of deramiocel in countries outside the United States.
+- the timing and costs associated with our research and development activities, commercial launch activities, clinical trials and preclinical studies; - the timing and costs associated with the manufacturing of our product candidates, including the expansion of our manufacturing capacity to support the potential commercialization of deramiocel for DMD in the United States and other select territories; - the timing and costs associated with potential commercialization of our product candidates; - the number and scope of our research programs, including the expansion of our exosomes program; - the costs involved in prosecuting and enforcing patent claims and other intellectual property rights; and - the costs associated with pursuing marketing approval and potential commercialization of deramiocel in countries outside the United States.

-The Company's options for raising additional capital include potentially seeking additional financing primarily from, but not limited to, the sale and issuance of equity or debt securities, the licensing or sale of its technology and other assets, potential distribution and other partnering opportunities, and from government grants.
+The Company's options for raising additional capital include potentially seeking additional financing primarily from, but not limited to, the sale and issuance of equity or debt securities, the licensing or sale of its technology and other assets, potential distribution and other partnering opportunities, and potentially from government grants.
 The Company has incurred significant operating losses and negative cash flows from operations.
-The Company's plan to address its financial position may include potentially seeking additional financing primarily from, but not limited to, the sale and issuance of equity or debt securities, the licensing or sale of its technology and from government grants.